 “Thanks for breakfast,” he said as he smiled wickedly.

-We walked across the street and into the office as usual, and I made my rounds saying good morning.
-I realized that from Nolan’s desk if the door was left open, he had an unobstructed view of me at my desk.
+We walked across the street and into the office as usual, and I made my rounds, saying good morning.
+I realized that if the door was left open from Nolan’s desk, he had an unobstructed view of me at my desk.

 I never noticed before, probably because I was actually just occupied with working.
-Now that we are playing this unspoken game that I refused to lose, I figured that I should probably use every advantage I had.
-Right now, that was my slide slit and the view Nolan had of my desk.
+But, now that we are playing this unspoken game that I refused to lose, I figured that I should probably use every advantage I had.
+Right now, that was my slide slit, and the view Nolan had of my desk.

 When Nikki left, I pretended to absentmindedly lick my fingers while scrolling through some of the agendas today.
 I was rewarded by a choking sound from Nolan’s direction.
 I bit back my smile and feigned concern.

 “I’m fine,” he said sourly, “but could you close the door for me?
 Thanks.”

 I got up slowly and did my best to glid to the door and gently shut it.
 Point for me, I thought, smiling to myself, and then went back to work.
 Even with my new distraction of finding ways to distract Nolan, I was really good at my job.

 I headed down to pick up his lunch from the kitchens at the restaurant when I was stopped by Leo.
 We quickly became friends, and he was rooting for me to last longer than Nolan’s usual assistants.

 “The Salmon,” I said, smiling.
 “How are you guys doing?
 It’s looking busy, which is a good sign.”